SearchScale/search-insights-collector/README.md

     # --zkhost parameter is necessary if using --collect-zk-metrics
     # To supply Solr URLs directly, use -d parameter.
 If not specified, Solr URLs will be looked up in live_nodes of ZooKeeper (if --zkhost is specified)
     # To disable collection of logs and field metrics (Luke), you can add --disable-expensive-operations parameter
+    # If you have multiple Solr clusters, you can specify `-n <clustername>` parameter to ensure the generated file contains the cluster name in prefix.
+The name shouldn't contain spaces or special characters (other than '-').

 Outputs
 -------